BestTimesToVisit.com Logo

 Shinsekai's Retro Charm

 Step back in time in Shinsekai, a district that retains its Showa-era charm.
 Sample kushikatsu (deep-fried skewers) at a local eatery, ride the Tsutenkaku Tower for panoramic views, and soak in the unique atmosphere of this nostalgic neighborhood.
-Go in the evening for a more vibrant experience.
+Go early evening to avoid the biggest crowds.

 Kuromon Market's Culinary Adventure

 This bustling market is a foodie paradise.
 Sample fresh seafood, exotic fruits, and local delicacies.
-Don't be afraid to try something new—the vendors are friendly and happy to share their recommendations.
-Visit early in the morning for the freshest produce and least crowds.
+Don't be afraid to try something new – the vendors are friendly and happy to share recommendations.
+Go early in the morning for the freshest produce.

 See all 8 things to do →